 By Susan Thompson

-As the new school year begins, principals and school districts are looking at ways to provide supports to the new teachers that were hired over the summer.
-The key to a school’s success is not only selecting an outstanding team of educators to lead school improvement efforts, but also, the ability to develop, grow and retain outstanding educators from year to year.
-With this in mind, one Learning Forward Foundation Academy Scholarship recipient, Katoria Gastron is focused on answering the question, “What impact does a new teacher and mentoring framework have on teacher retention?”
+As the new school year begins, principals and school districts are looking at ways to provide support to the new teachers that were hired over the summer.
+The key to a school’s success is not only selecting an outstanding team of educators to lead school improvement efforts, but also, the ability to develop, grow, and retain outstanding educators from year to year.
+With this in mind, one Learning Forward Foundation Academy Scholarship recipient, Katoria Gaston is focused on answering the question, “What impact does a new teacher and mentoring framework have on teacher retention?”